-In June 2022, Moody's Investors Service, Inc. maintained the State System's bond rating of Aa3, but revised the outlook from stable to negative.
+In June 2022, Moody's Investors Service, Inc., maintained the State System's bond rating of Aa3, but revised the outlook from stable to negative.
 The negative outlook reflects Moody's expectations of ongoing student demand difficulties leading to a continued trend of thin operating performance and weakening debt service coverage through fiscal 2022.
 In June 2022, Moody's published an updated Environmental, Social, and Governance methodology which introduces ESG Issuer Profile (IPS) and Credit Impact Scores (CIS) for rated entities.
 The new scores are incorporated in the credit ratings of ESG issues.
 The State System has been assigned a CIS-4, reflecting Moody's assessment that the State System has high exposure to social risks, primarily demographics, with neutral to low environmental and governance risks.
-In March 2022, Fitch Ratings reviewed the State System's rating of A+ with stable outlook and no rating change was made.
+The next rating update from Moody's is anticipated in the fall of 2023.
+In March 2023, Fitch Ratings reviewed the State System's rating of A+ with stable outlook and no rating change was made.